lime-rt/lime/doc/usermanual.rst

 ~~~~~~~~~~~~~~

 All basic setup of a model is done in a single file which we refer to as
 model.c (although it may be given any name).
-Model.c is, as the name
+The file model.c is, as the name
 suggests, C source code which is compiled together with LIME at runtime,
 and therefore it must conform to the ANSI C standard.
 Setting up a model
-however requires only little knowledge of the C programming language.
+however requires only a little knowledge of the C programming language.
 For an in-depth introduction to C the user is referred to “The C
-Programming Language 2nd ed.” by Kernighan and Ritchie, and otherwise,
+Programming Language 2nd ed.” by Kernighan and Ritchie;
-numerous tutorials and introductions can be found on the Internet.
+numerous tutorials and introductions can also be found on the Internet.
 The
 file lime\_cs.pdf, contained in the LimePackage directory, is a quick
 reference for setting up models for LIME.
 Please note that all physical
 numbers in model.c should be given in SI units.
 A number of macros are available in the src/lime.h file for easier expression of some quantities: e.g. PI, PC (= the number of metres in a parsec) and AU (= 1 Astronomical Unit in metres).